Alexander-Garcia/grad-school/programming-languages/module-7/chapter-10-notes.md

 - Static Chains
     - a new pointer **static link** (static scope pointer) is added to activation record
 - Static scoping
-    - static chain is a chain of static links that connects certain ARIs (activation record instances)
+    - **static chain** is a chain of static links that connects certain ARIs (activation record instances)
-    - static link in ARI for subprogram A points to one of the ARI of A's static parent
+    - **static link** in ARI for subprogram A points to one of the ARI of A's static parent
     - static chain from an ARI connects it to all of its static ancestors
-    - static-depth is an integer associated with a static scope whose value is the depth of nesting of that scope
+    - **static-depth** is an integer associated with a static scope whose value is the depth of nesting of that scope
-    - chain-offset or nesting-depth of a nonlocal reference is difference between statis depth of reference and that of the scope where it is declared
+    - **chain-offset** or nesting-depth of a nonlocal reference is difference between static depth of reference and that of the scope where it is declared
     - reference to a variable can be represented by the pair:
         - (chain offset, local offset)
             - where local offset is offset in the activation record of the variable being referenced